huned/node-stopwords/README.md

-# stopwords for node.js #
+# Stopwords for node.js #

 main repo: github.com:huned/node-stopwords

 ## Overview ##

-A basic set of stopwords you can easily use with your node.js programs.
-Currently only provides english stopwords.
+Stopwords in multiple languages that you can easily use with your node.js programs.
+Currently provides stopwords for the following languages:

+* English
+* Spanish

 Stopwords in other languages are welcome as pull requests to github.com:huned/node-stopwords.

 ## Install ##